rizvan93/snake/README.md

 ## Development Approach and Details

-The game is designed and implemented using a model-view-controller architectural approach as described below:
+The game is designed and implemented using a model-view-controller architectural approach as described below.
+My approach to developing this game was to:
+1. Generate a grid, snake, and food model and render it into the view (1/2 day)
+2. Add motion and user control for the snake (1/2 day)
+3. Add game logic (1 day)
+4. Add score, welcome screen, and leaderboard (1/2 day)
+5. Style and add sound (1/2 day)

 #### _Model_